viriava/viriava/README.md

 - Next Block Expo - The Blockchain Festival of Europe / Nov 2022 / Berlin

 ### Past
-- Project Owner at [MyCointainer](https://www.mycointainer.com) / May 2022 / A digital wallet that allows users to earn rewards from the decentralized economy through staking, masternodes and airdrops.
+- Product Owner at [MyCointainer](https://www.mycointainer.com) / May 2022 / A digital wallet that allows users to earn rewards from the decentralized economy through staking, masternodes and airdrops.
 - Product manager at GameFi Boost / Dec 2021 - Mar 2022 / NFT & Crypto Games.
 Play To Earn Gaming News
 - Co-founder of [reliablepsd.com](https://heyreliable.com) / Dec 2013 - Dec 2021 / A web development partner for freelancers, agencies and companies
 - Founder of crazyxhtml.com / Feb 2005 - Dec 2013 / IT outsource agency